mjhea0/python-ruby/readme.md

 <type 'list'>
 ```

-Essentially, I can change the datatype (from an integer to a string to a list, in the above example) at any point in a program.
+Essentially, you can change the datatype (from an integer to a string to a list, in the above example) at any point in a program.
 In a statically typed language, this would result in an error when compiled.

 Both support multiple programming paradigms as well - e.g, procedural, functional, object oriented, and so forth.

 However, there are a number of differences ..

+> This article begins with the language structure, then moves toward detailing what you can do with the two languages.
+Although the differences are important, it's much more important to focus on your end goal - that is, what you want to accomplish with said language.
+More on this later.

 ### The Python Way